 Ask about the Think Positive Dog Training 4-Pack.
-Now offering a special web promotion: 4 hours of private, in-home instruction for the price of 3.
+Now offering a special web promotion: 4 hours of private, in-home or virtual instruction for the price of 3.
 Last one is free!

 Payment is made in full at the end of the first training session.
 The 4-Pack must be completed within 3 months.

 Multi-dog household?
 No problem!
 I can schedule longer sessions at the same discounted rate.

 Every household with a new puppy or dog has different needs.

 I can help set you and your dog up for success in achieving these goals.
 All you need to do is contact me either by phone or via email (see the Contacts page for details).

 Through initial discussions with you, I’ll get a good idea of the issues you may be experiencing and what type of training would be suitable for your dog.
 If you would then like to set up an appointment for a private in-home training session at your convenience, I typically book appointments from Monday – Friday.